CNU-DLandCV-lab/Weakly-Supervised-3D-Graph-Deep-Learning-Framework/README.md

 # Weakly-Supervised 3D Graph Deep Learning Framework
-The code in this toolbox implements the "Graph Convolutional Networks for Hyperspectral Image Classification".
+The code in this toolbox implements the "A Weakly Supervised Graph Deep Learning Framework for Point Cloud Registration".
 More specifically, it is detailed as follow.

 # Description